Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 where

-- PBKDF2 is the PKCS#5 Password Based Key Derivation Function {{RFC2898}},
+- PBKDF2 is the PKCS#5 Password Based Key Derivation Function {{RFC2898}};
-- passphrase is the pre-shared passphrase,
+- passphrase is the pre-shared passphrase;
-- Salt is a field of the KM message,
+- Salt is a field of the KM message;
-- LSB(n, v) is the function taking n least significant bits of v,
+- LSB(n, v) is the function taking n least significant bits of v;
-- Iter=2048 defines the number of iterations for PBKDF2,
+- Iter=2048 defines the number of iterations for PBKDF2;
 - KLen is a field of the KM message.

 ~~~~~~~~~~~